ENCCS/julia-intro/content/overview.rst

    Point2D(1 + 2im)
    # Point(1, 2)

+If we do this, we can only instantiate Point2D with a complex number, which is not optimal.
+We are effectively "shadowing" the old Point2D struct, and we could possibly be prevented from "redefining" the Point2D struct.We would like to create a point *also* with a complex, but keeping the default constructor as well.
 For this case, it would be better to define an additional outer constructor - just like when methods are added to a function:

 .. code-block:: julia